johnflanagan827/intelliblog/README.md

 npm install
 ```

 Installation is complete!
-You can proceed to follow the "Setting up Enviornment Variables" section to set up the necessary configurations.
+You can proceed to follow the [Setting up Enviornment Variables](#setting-up-environment-variables) section to set up the necessary configurations.

 # Setting Up Environment Variables